Read

 Karla Ferreira

-Turning Failure into a Tool to Create Better (and Faster)
+Turning Failure into a Tool for Better (and Faster) Creation

 Founder of a failed consulting agency that helped companies create more relaxing and healthier workspaces.
 Collaborates with the Culture Collective team in Mexico.
 Loves deep conversations, random questions, and playing tennis.
 Hates vegetables.